ichynul/iframe-tabs/README.md

 ## Update it

-[2020-06-05] 适配[grid_action_class],需要更新`bind_selecter`参照如下面的设置。

-(本扩展依赖一些 js 和 css 文件，composer update 若版本号有变请强制发布资源，可能是更新了某些样式)

-After `composer update` , if version of this extension changed :

-Run

 ```
 php artisan vendor:publish --tag=iframe-tabs --force
 ```

-This will override css and js fiels to `/public/vendor/laravel-admin-ext/iframe-tabs/`
+This will override css and js files to `/public/vendor/laravel-admin-ext/iframe-tabs/`

 ## Config